johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 Installation is fairly straightforward, and only involves adding the plugin and JSch to the right directory:

 1. Build with maven
-2. configure maven propersies so that jmeter_base_dir is set to point to the base directory of jmeter
+2. configure maven properties so that jmeter_base_dir is set to point to the base directory of jmeter
 3. Place JSch into JMeter's lib directory
 4. build with eclipse package or copy release jar into jmeter_base_dir/ext/lib
 4. Run JMeter, and find different samplers to open ssh connections, channels, send commands etc. in the Samplers category